Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Aaron Graft

 Thank you, Luke.
 Good morning.
-For the first quarter, we earned net income to common stockholders of $23.5 million or 93 cents per diluted share.
+For the first quarter, we earned net income to common stockholders of $23.5 million or $0.93 per diluted share.
 This was a very good quarter for TBK.
 We saw the typical seasonality that accompanies the first quarter of every year.
 However in this case, despite a modest pullback in volume, invoice prices remained elevated such that purchases at Triumph's business capital were flat with the fourth quarter of 2021.
 TriumphPay saw the number of invoices decline only slightly while the dollar value of invoices paid continued to climb.
 Overall, I am incredibly proud of this team.
 We control the things we can control, executing on those items with distinction and continue to make investments in the unique opportunity before us.
 In the first quarter, we announced the first conforming transactions in our TriumphPay platform.

 As a reminder, a conforming transaction is a payment from a fully enabled TriumphPay payor, either a freight broker or a shipper to a fully-enabled TriumphPay payee, either a carrier or their factoring company.
-Parties on both sides of the transaction are connected via API with TriumphPay, which largely automates the process.
+Parties on both sides of the transaction are connected via API with TriumphPay which largely automates the process.
 What began with a beta test of 2 brokers and 5 factors in mid-January is now 39 brokers and 17 factors, including 5 of the 20 largest factors and 2 of the 30 largest brokers.

 While volumes are not material from a financial perspective, the progress forward seems to validate our thesis that this is a solution the market desires.
 From January 11 through March 31, we processed 53,000 conforming transactions totaling 132 million in freight spent.
 Conforming payment volume continues to scale rapidly with February and March volumes of 43 million and 86 million respectively.
 As of the end of the quarter, we were processing 1,600 invoices a day or about 3.8 million in payment volume as conforming transactions.